rrupeshh/Auto-Colorization-Of-GrayScale-Image/README.md

 This project implements automatic colorization of grayscale images using Convolutional Neural Networks (CNN).
 The repository includes both basic auto-colorization and an advanced **Ethnicity Aware Autocolorization** system that considers ethnic characteristics for more accurate and culturally sensitive colorization.

+Complete Walkaround is covered in this blog:  [Auto-Colorization of Grayscale Images using CNN](https://rupeshpoudel.com.np/blog/auto-colorization-grayscale-images-cnn)

 ## Tools Used

 - Python 3